Ugolnikof/Ugolnikof/README.md

 ## Hi there 👋

-- 👨‍💻 I'm a QA engineer.
+- 👨‍💻 I'm a QA Automation (Java).
-- 💻 I work for a company "Rostelecom IT".
+- 💻 I work for a company "Financial Technology Center".
 - ⚡ Fun fact: I can do a backflip, but only once.

 ## My CV